fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 ## Drawing Tools

-There are number of tools (apart from the drawing itself) that could be useful while editing tile maps.
+There are number of tools that could be useful while editing tile maps when in the tile map interaction mode.

+### Brush Tool

+The brush tool takes whatever tiles are selected and puts the handles for those tiles wherever you click on the selected tile map.
+You can select any number of tiles and their handles will be drawn in the same relative positions where you click, or you can use the flip and rotation buttons to flip and rotate the selected tiles before drawing them.
+The preview area of the Tile Map Control Panel shows approximately what the tiles should look like when they are drawn.

-### Erase
+### Erase Tool

 ![erase](erase.gif)

-Erases tiles using the shape of the current brush, could be activated using `Shift` key or by clicking on the button with eraser icon.
+Erases tiles using the shape of the current brush, could be activated using `2` key or by clicking on the button with eraser icon.

-### Flood fill
+### Flood Fill Tool

 ![flood fill](flood_fill.gif)

 Fills a region with the same tile kind (or empty space) using random tiles from the current brush.
 Could be activated using the button with paint bucket icon.

-### Pick
+### Pick Tool

 ![pick](pick.gif)

 Picks a rectangular region of tiles from the tile map itself and turns them into the current brush.
+Hold shift to add additional rectangular regions to the brush.
+Hold alt to drag the currently selected tiles and move them to a different location in the tile map.
-Could be activated using `Alt` key or by clicking the button with pipette icon.
+Could be activated using `1` key or by clicking the button with pipette icon.

-### Rectangular fill
+### Rectangular Fill Tool

 ![rect fill](rect_fill.gif)

 Fills a rectangular region with the tiles from the current brush.
 It tiles the given region using the tiles from current brush.
-Could be activated using `Ctrl` key of by clicking on the button with the tiles icon.
+Could be activated using `3` key or by clicking on the button with the tiles icon.

-### Nine slice
+### Nine Slice Tool

 ![nine slice](nine_slice.gif)

-Fills a rectangular region using a 3x3 brush (the size limitation could be dropped in the future).
-The corners of the brush will be placed at the corners of the selected region, the middle tiles between corners will be duplicated from corner to corner.
-The center tile will be used to fill the rest of the rectangle.
+Fills a rectangular region using a rectangluer brush divided into nine sections: four corners, four sides, and the center.
+The corners of the brush will be placed at the corners of the selected region.
+The sides of the brush will fill the sides of the selected reation, and the center of the brush will fill the center of the selected region.

 ## Physics